 Question Block Tiramisu | Image © Universal/Nintendo

-Among the menu items is a calzone that looks like a Koopa shell, complete with tasty savory fillings such as yakisoba and cheese.
+Among the menu items in Japan is a calzone that looks like a Koopa shell, complete with tasty savory fillings such as yakisoba and cheese.

 Super Nintendo World - Food - Green Shell Calzone